anvilglobaldynamics/torque/meta/api-docs/debit-or-credit-customer-balance.md

 {
   "hasError": true,
   "error": {
     code,
     message
   }
 }
 ```
 Possible Error Codes:
 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
+{ code: CUSTOMER_INVALID } // customer does not exist
 ```

 ### response (on success):
 ```
 {
-  "hasError": false
+  "hasError": false,
+  "status": "success"
 }
 ```

 ### db changes:
-updates the `collection-name` collection in db.
+updates the `customer` collection in db.